labex-labs/open-source-labs/css/30-seconds-of-css/lab-hover-additional-content/step1.md

 </div>
 ```

-2. Add the following CSS code to your `style.css` file:
+And here is the CSS code to style the card:

 ```css
 .card {